 Here are 8 things you need to know about being vegan:

 - It takes time to fully transition.
-It takes time to change your makeup bag to include completely vegan and cruelty-free products, but the journey towards having a vegan beauty bag is fun.
+Changing our habits takes time.
+You will need to learn how to feel comfortable shopping for food and cooking without animal products.
+It also takes time to change your makeup bag to include completely vegan and cruelty-free products, but the journey towards having a vegan beauty bag is fun.
 You get to learn interesting facts, you meet awesome people and you test yourself on how much you really want to change your lifestyle.
 Read this post here if you want to know some of the best vegan beauty tips for new vegans.
 If you are looking for vegan brands, one of my favorites is Alverde.

 - It’s not about perfection.
 Veganism is not about being perfect but about doing the most that we can with what we have and where we are.
 Many vegans are still transitioning their clothes and beauty products to be fully vegan and sustainable.
 It does not make them any less vegan, it just shows that we are all on different vegan journeys and that even if we eat fully plant-based, there are still so many other things to transition and learn about.